weedavedev/laundry-journal/README.md

 - Full-text search capabilities
 - Spaced repetition system for revisiting important concepts
 - Visualization of learning journey and connections between topics
+- GitHub Pages integration for public sharing
+- Mobile app with offline capabilities

+## Getting Started

+If you're forking or cloning this repository:

+1. Ensure Go is installed on your system
+2. Clone the repository
+3. Run `./markdown-server.sh` to start the server
+4. Begin adding your own content to the `content/` directory

 ---